 Pressed Concrete Pilings

-Pressed Concrete Pilings are the most commonly advertised repair method in use in the DFW area.
+Pressed Concrete Pilings are the most commonly advertised repair services in use in the Dallas, TX Fort Worth area.
 Pre-cast concrete segments are cheaper than steel.
 Installation time is shorter than poured pilings because the concrete has already been cured.
 Sometimes a steel leader is used to achieve greater depth.
 Installation time is comparable to that of steel piers.

 After the concrete is pressed, the foundation is leveled using steel shims.

 Caution about pressed concrete pilings:

 When installed properly, the pier system provides a relatively reliable repair.
 The system is not quite as good as Steel piers because it is seldom driven to rock.
 The problem with concrete pressed pilings is when they are improperly installed to a depth of 3-5 feet.
 The piling system appears robust but will probably fail in a few years.

 We see this problem of premature concrete pier failure arise when the crew receives an incentive for the number of piers systems installed per day.
 Most often this arises when either a contractor pays a crew bonus on the number of piers installed, or the foundation repair contractor uses a sub-contractor.

 There are some very good sub-contractors, and there are some really bad apples.
 The bad apples will drive short and fast when it comes to repair work.
 Several times each year, Dallas, Texas-based business, Granite Foundation Repair’s services are hired to re-do or repair the concrete pier installation because of sub-standard work done by an unscrupulous Texas competitor.